anand-io/webrtc-stats/README.md

   });
 ```

-`timeInterval` (in milliseconds and optional) is the time inverval at which you need get bandwidth information.
+`timeInterval` (in milliseconds and optional) is the time interval at which you need get bandwidth information.
 `timeInterval` must be greater than 1000 milliseconds.

 To stop capturing bandwidth information `bandwidthEvent.stop()`